0xvv/vestargo/README.md

 ## Description

-Minimal control software for the Vestargo display.
+Minimal control software for the Vestaboard display.

 Also contains a minimal board simulator to test your sequence